-Ages

-The service cares for up to 100 children over pre-school age, with ages ranging from approximately 4.5 to 12 years old (consider the composition of younger and older children as often services educate and care for a higher proportion of younger children on a daily basis).

-Assessment of developmental stages

-In collaboration with classroom teachers, the Nominated Supervisor and educators, have discussed and considered children's developmental stages in respect of their capacity to take responsibility for their transition from before school care to school and from school to after school care.
-The majority of children in attendance have developed sufficient self-reliance abilities to manage independently transition between OSHC and their classrooms, however some key strategies have been identified as being helpful to support children's effective transition in a collaborative way.
-These strategies are described in the risk assessment control measures.

 The age, developmental stage and individual needs of children.

-Our youngest children (children in Prep and Year 1) will typically require direction and guidance to either safely or reliably transition between the service and their classroom.
-Generally, this is due to the development or capacity -

-- of organisation skills (executive function) knowing where they should be and how to get there, and - to maintain sufficient focus/attention independently stay on tasks while walking to OSHC.

-As children mature, a greater degree of independence is afforded by the educator - to facilitate children's self-reliance and independence.

-Individual needs

-At the time of writing this risk assessment, two children who attend after school care have been identified as having individual requirements.
+A In de so in su Obe Ages The service cares for up to 100 children over pre-school age, with ages ranging from approximately 4.5 to 12 years old (consider the composition of younger and older children as often services educate and care for a higher proportion of younger children on a daily basis).
+Assessment of developmental stages n collaboration with classroom teachers, the Nominated Supervisor and educators, have discussed and considered children's developmental stages in respect of their capacity to take responsibility for their transition from before school care to school and from school to after school care.
+The majority of children in attendance have developed sufficient self-reliance abilities to manage independently transition between OSHC and their classrooms, however some key strategies have been identified as being helpful to support children (children in Prep and Year 1) will typically require direction and guidance to either safely or reliably transition between OSHC and their dassroom.
+Generally, this is due to the development or capacity - • of organisation skills (executive function) - knowing where they should be and how to get there, and • to maintain sufficient focus/attention - independently stay on tasks while walking to OSHC.
+As children mature, a greater degree of independence is afforded by the educator - to facilitate children's self-reliance and independence. ndividual needs At the time of writing this risk assessment, two children who attend after school care have been identified as having individual equirements. --- ---